cdmandrews/cdmandrews.github.io/5362/weekly/week-01-notes.md

 <span style="color:red;">*Important: No assignments or course documents, including the syllabus, should be considered to be in their final form until the first week of class begins.*</span>

 Each week, I'll post notes and an overview of the week's content (just like this document).
 These docs will detail specific readings, assignments, and due dates for each week.
-In general, when people email me about being confused about what to do that week, I will ask them: "Did you check the overview?"
-Always check these weekly documents first!
+Usually.
 <figure><img src="media/tech-comm-tarly.jpg" alt="Game of Thrones meme, Samuel Tarly reading a book.">
 <figcaption><i>Figure 1: Always read the instructions</i></figcaption>
 </figure>